Resources

 • The Claude Pepper Center – Using information and data from multiple sources to help inform policy makers, researchers, teachers, the media and the public about the health, long term care and income security challenges confronting the nation’s older citizens.

-• Institute on Community Integration – The Institute on Community Integration (ICI) at the University of Minnesota focuses on policies and practices that affect children, youth, and adults with disabilities, and those receiving educational supports through collaborative research, training, and information-sharing activities.
+• Institute on Community Integration (ICI) at the University of Minnesota focuses on policies and practices that affect children, youth, and adults with disabilities, and those receiving educational supports through collaborative research, training, and information-sharing activities.
 ICI’s values are based on Inclusion; Diversity; Equity; Self-determination; and Data-informed practice and policy.
 ICI is a designated University Center for Excellence in Developmental Disabilities, part of a national network of similar programs in major universities and teaching hospitals across the country.
 The Institute is home to over 70 projects and six Affiliated Centers, addressing disability issues across the lifespan

 • Massachusetts Executive Office of Health and Human Services – ARPA Funding Reports – Strengthening Home and Community Based Services and Behavioral Health Services Using American Rescue Plan (ARP) Funding